Canhui/fabric-dbench/README.md

 #### 9.3.
 Throughput and Latency of 1-Byte Transactions with Endorsing Policy "AND-5"

+All traffics go to one orderer node, see "step5_7.sh"

+3 orderers

+20 peers

+#### 9.4.
+Throughput and Latency of 1-Byte Transactions with Endorsing Policy "AND-5"

-All traffics go to all orderer nodes in balance, see "step5_7.sh"
+All traffics go to all orderer nodes in balance, see "step5_9.sh"

 3 orderers

 20 peers